 1 cup rice, cooked.
 I follow this recipe for great rice.

 3 cups cooked beans.
 I used the dry Ham Beens mix, soaked them overnight, and cooked them 4 hours in the Crock Pot.
-Yes, this includes more than three beans, both
+Yes, this includes more than three beans, both in quantity and variety.

 1 tub ricotta, mix with: